luraproject/luraproject.org/content/_index.md

 teaser_image: "images/lura-logo-header.png"
 ---

-# What is The Lura Project
+# What is the Lura project

 Consumers of REST API content (specially in microservices) often query backend services that weren't coded for the UI implementation.
 This is of course a good practice, but the UI consumers need to do implementations that suffer a lot of complexity and burden with the sizes of their microservices responses.